goodmap21/goodmap21.github.io/index.md

 6. Francesco Amigoni - AIRLab, Politecnico di Milano, Milan, Italy
 7. Mirco Colosi - Robert Bosch GmbH, Stuttgart, Germany

-### World Caffe
+### World Café

 #### Discussion Topics
-1. How to perform a reference-free map quality assessment?
+1. How to perform reference-free map quality assessment?
 2. What characterises a good map?
 3. How to present a robotic map to the human operator?
-4. What is the basic spatial information that should be encoded in the (standardised) map?
+4. What is the basic spatial information that should be encoded in a (standardised) map?
 5. What domains/industries are in need of map standards?
 6. What domains/industries are in need of map quality assessment?